kvutien/Tutorial-ipfs-dapp/README.md

-# Full stack blockchain IPFS and React tutorial
+# Full stack blockchain IPFS and React example
-## In this tutorial we'll store a file in IFPS and its hash on Ropsten, starting from Create React App boilerplate.
+## In this example we'll store a file in IFPS and its hash on Ropsten, starting from Create React App boilerplate.

 *(Written in May 2021)*